solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_MySQL_Flexible_Server.md

 # Provision Flexible Server and a database

 The focus of this guide is demonstrating practical uses of MySQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
-This section illustrates how to deploy MySQL Flexible Server using various Azure management tools to prepare you to follow the language samples.
+This section illustrates how to deploy MySQL Flexible Server using various Azure management tools in preperation to follow the guide samples.

 ## Azure portal